JoshuaKGoldberg/Goldblog/content/blog/no-unattainable-intelligence/index.md

 <br />
 </em>

+Smart people are everywhere.
+Everybody has a unique blend of knowledge and skill.
+Seeing other people's knowledge and past successes that you don't have (yet) can make you feel like you'll never get them and don't belong.

 I've observed experienced and novice people alike utter the following two phrases a lot (and have said them myself):

 -   _"According to people much smarter than me..."_